F88/promidas/README.md

       `getPrototypes` and repopulate the map before serving results.

 - Batch or CLI processing of multiple prototypes
-    - From a CLI or batch script, use `protopediaNoStoreClient` together with `getPrototypes` to fetch multiple prototypes in a single call.
+    - From a CLI or batch script, use `createProtopediaApiCustomClient` together with `fetchAndNormalizePrototypes` to fetch multiple prototypes in a single call.
     - Work against the normalized `NormalizedPrototype[]` result for tasks like exporting to CSV, generating static content, or